digitalocean/github-pr-resource/README.md

 The Github API(s) have a rate limit of 5000 requests per hour (per user).
 This resource will incur the following costs:

 - `check`: Minimum 1, max 1 per 100th *open* pull request.
-- `in`: Fixed cost of 2.
-Fetches PR and Commit from global ID (passed in via version).
+- `in`: Fixed cost of 1.
+Fetches the pull request at the given commit.
 - `out`: Minimum 1, max 3 (1 for each of `status`, `comment` and `comment_file`).

 E.g., typical use for a repository with 125 open pull requests will incur the following costs for every commit:

 - `check`: 2 (paginate 125 PR's with 100 per page)
-- `in`: 2 (fetch commit and PR from global ID's)
+- `in`: 1 (fetch the pull request at the given commit ref)
 - `out`: 1 (set status on the commit)

-With a rate limit of 5000 per hour, it could handle 1000 commits between all of the 125 open pull requests in the span of that hour.
+With a rate limit of 5000 per hour, it could handle 1250 commits between all of the 125 open pull requests in the span of that hour.